 Methods:

-Freezing Task Assessment: Freezing succes rate and duration of posture holds.
+Freezing Task Assessment: Freezing success rate and duration of posture holds.

-Data Collection: Automated gesture tracking, behavioral observation, questionnaires, and semi-structured interviews covering ease of use, enjoyment, and perceived difficulty.
+Data Collection: Automated gesture tracking, behavioural observation, questionnaires, and semi-structured interviews covering ease of use, enjoyment, and perceived difficulty.

 Quantitative Results:

-Gesture recognition accuracy 92% for simple jumps, 95% for jumps with hansa up, and 91% for freezing tasks was highly accurate and robust for the intended gaming purpose and supporting the gameplay.
+Gesture recognition accuracy was 92% for simple jumps, 95% for jumps with hands up, and 91% for freezing tasks was highly accurate and robust for the intended gaming purpose and supported the gameplay.

-In acive period, jumps with hands up were preferred, used 53% more often than single jumps.
+In the active period, jumps with hands up were preferred and used 53% more often than single jumps.

-In freezing tasks, freezing succes rate was 96%, children successfully repeated the predefined postures in 83% tasks and staied motionless in 73%.
+In freezing tasks, freezing success rate was 96%; children successfully repeated the predefined postures in 83% of tasks and stayed motionless in 73%.

 Qualitative Insights: